tgstation/rust-g/README.md

 of the enabled modules.
 To use rust-g, copy-paste this file into your project.

-It is also possible to automatically override the built-in versions of the functions being replaced, though this ability is not well-tested.
+It is also possible to automatically override the built-in versions of the functions being replaced.
 To enable this, create and include `rust_g.config.dm` in the same directory you placed `rust_g.dm`, with the contents:

 ```dm
 #define RUSTG_OVERRIDE_BUILTINS